Apache Spark pool configurations in Azure Synapse Analytics

 Isolated Compute

 The Isolated Compute option provides more security to Spark compute resources from untrusted services by dedicating the physical compute resource to a single customer.
 Isolated compute option is best suited for workloads that require a high degree of isolation from other customer's workloads for reasons that include meeting compliance and regulatory requirements.
 The Isolate Compute option is only available with the XXXLarge (80 vCPU / 504 GB) node size and only available in the following regions.
-The isolated compute option can be enabled or disabled after pool creation although the instance may need to be restarted.
+The isolated compute option can be enabled or disabled after pool creation although the instance might need to be restarted.
 If you expect to enable this feature in the future, ensure that your Synapse workspace is created in an isolated compute supported region.

 • East US